Ground line and Poles

 In the profile view (the main window of the Profile module) what you are seeing is a perspective that is perpendicular to each ground line data element irrespective of what direction the ground line is running.
 It is as if the ground line/profile is straightened out.

-The blue arrows indicate your perspective looking at the profile window.
+The blue arrows indicate your perspective looking at the profile window on the screen.

 Ground line data points and poles are also assigned an easting/northing.
 The easting/northing of the groundline is not visible to the user.
 The pole information is visible on the Poles>Details tab under Properties.